kruftik/alertmanager-webhook-rocketchat/README.md

 ## Docker image

+To run alertmanager-webhook-rocketchat on Docker, you can use the [fxinnovation/alertmanager-webhook-rocketchat](https://hub.docker.com/r/fxinnovation/alertmanager-webhook-rocketchat) image.

-You can build a docker image using:
+You can also build a docker image from sources using:
 ```bash
 make docker
 ```